Frequently Asked Questions

 How will I stay informed?

 The Facilitators will be utilizing the traditional methods to pass information down from on high.
-We know most of you can’t read, so pay attention to the Instagram account (link) and all the pretty pictures - you never know what sort of critical intel might be revealed there.
+We know most of you can't read, so mostly pay attention to the pretty pictures on the Instagram account.

-Finally, we will also be carrying on the Discord that was started by the buttocks noblesse of MPLS.
-It’s not mandatory since we will not be relying on it to spread critical race communications; however, we will be using it to help build community connections.
+Finally, we will be carrying on the Discord that was started by the buttocks noblesse of MPLS.
+It's not mandatory and will not be used for critical race communications; however, we encourage it's use to help build community connections.
 Think carpooling, bike borrowing, housing sharing, shit-talking, missed connections, and other topics of that nature.

 Good luck not getting scammed!
-We refuse any and all responsibility for any diseases you might contract, digital or otherwise.
+We refuse any and all responsibility for any diseases you might contract leading up to October or shortly after, digital or otherwise.

-Now, this is a Cyclocross Race goddamnit, so we won’t be taking you up and down the highest mountains... but this ain’t Wisco, neither.
-We’ve been going over the numbers and can scientifically promise that no matter
+Now, this is Cyclocross goddamnit, so we won't be taking you up and down the highest mountains... but t'aint Wisco, neither.
+We've been going over the numbers and can scientifically promise that no matter what gearing you bring, you will be unhappy about it AT LEAST 69% of the time.

 Will it rain?